patrickbucher/docs/weinberg/how-software-is-built.md

 - take actions to bring the observed closer to the planned

-When pattern 2 organizations try to move to pattern 3, they start to make observations, but don't know which ones are useful (false focus on quantity; no means of measuring quality).
+When pattern 2 organizations try to move to pattern 3, they start to make observations, but don’t know which ones are useful (false focus on quantity; no means of measuring quality).

-Measuring data (e.g. by doing reviews) doesn't help unless the controller propertly acts upon the findings.
+Measuring data (e.g. by doing reviews) doesn’t help unless the controller propertly acts upon the findings.

 Without information, nothing can be controlled for very long.
 A process must be stable and yield visual evidence of progress, which is rarely the case in pattern 2.

-Quality software development not only needs "computer science" or "cybernetics", byt also an _engineering discipline_:
+Quality software development not only needs “computer science” or “cybernetics“, byt also an _engineering discipline_:

 > the application of scientific principles to practical ends as the design,